hashicorp/nomad/website/source/guides/security/encryption.html.md

 Enabling gossip encryption only requires that you set an encryption key when starting the Nomad server.
 The key can be set via the [`encrypt`](/docs/configuration/server.html#encrypt) parameter: the value of this setting is a server configuration file containing the encryption key.
+The same encryption key should be used on every server in the cluster.

 The key must be 16 bytes, base64 encoded.
 As a convenience, Nomad provides the [`nomad operator keygen`](/docs/commands/operator/keygen.html) command to